 When completed, this form is to be sent back to the contact point given in the procurement documents along with the selection information requested in the procurement documentation.

-Alternatively you can submit the completed Exclusion Grounds of the EU ESPD (Part III) as a downloaded XML file to the buyer contact point along with the selection information requested in the procurement documentation.
+Alternatively you can submit the completed Exclusion Grounds of the SPD (Part III) as a downloaded XML file to the buyer contact point along with the selection information requested in the procurement documentation.

 Supplier Selection Questions: Tables 2, 4, 5, 6, 7, 8 and 13